 Dr. Suuronen has participated as a member of peer grant review committees for the Canadian Institutes of Health Research (CIHR), the Heart & Stroke Foundation of Canada (HSFC), and the Government of Ontario’s Ministry of Training, Colleges and Universities, among others.
 He regularly acts as a reviewer of manuscripts for leading scientific journals, and of abstracts submitted to major national and international research conferences.
 Locally, Dr. Suuronen contributes his time to multiple committees at both the University of Ottawa Heart Institute and the University of Ottawa.
 In 2014, he and Dr. Marc Ruel were editors of a text book “Biomaterials for Cardiac Regeneration” published by Springer.

 During his studies, Dr. Suuronen was supported by fellowships and awards from the HSFC, the International Foundation for Ethical Research and the Natural Sciences and Engineering Research Council.
-In 2007, he received the Young Investigator Award (first runner-up) from the Canadian Cardiovascular Society, and in 2009, the University of Ottawa Heart Institute Basic Science Researcher of the Year Award, and in 2021, the Dr. Robert Roberts Award for Research Excellence at the University of Ottawa Heart Institute.
+In 2007, he received the Young Investigator Award (first runner-up) from the Canadian Cardiovascular Society, and in 2009, the University of Ottawa Heart Institute Basic Science Researcher of the Year Award, and in 2021 and 2022, the Dr. Robert Roberts Award for Research Excellence at the University of Ottawa Heart Institute.

 See current publications list at PubMed.